lillo42/Brighter-Docs/contents/10/BrighterOutboxSupport.md

 ## Bulk Deposit

 Starting in v9.2.1 Brighter allows a batch of Messages to be written to the **Outbox**.
-If your outbox suoports Bulk (This will become a requirement in v10) **CommandProcessor.DepositPost** can be used to deposit a large number of messages in much quicker than individually.
+If your outbox supports Bulk (This will become a requirement in v10) **CommandProcessor.DepositPost** can be used to deposit a large number of messages in much quicker than individually.

 When creating your **CommandProcessor** you can set an outbox bulk chunk size, if the amount of mesages to be deposited into the **Outbox** is greater than this number it will be broken up into chunks of no more than this size.